kamlekar/HTML-Skinning-Boilerplate/README.md

 - The whole setup runs on gulp, which I tried to explain in this [link](http://stackoverflow.com/a/32228623/1577396)
 - Using [gulp-svgstore](https://github.com/w0rm/gulp-svgstore), I wrote a small code in `gulpfile.js` which will be helpful to create svg sprite-sheet.

-> Note: _you can also write css in `.scss` files if you aren't aware of sass and same applies to nunjucks templating. if that is the case, then this boilerplate is not useful for you._
+> Note: _you can also write css in `.scss` files if you aren't aware of sass and same applies to nunjucks templating._

 ###Installation: